Category Archives: reviews

 When I was in high school, I memorized "The Waste Land" and recited it to my English class over the course of two class periods.
 It was my favorite long poem until I discovered Eliot's "Four Quartets" in college.
 Shortly after that, however, I was introduced to Basil Bunting's "Briggflatts," and it quickly became – and has remained – my new favorite.… [more]

 Review: The Dazzle of Day, by Molly Gloss

-This is my Favorite Science Fiction Novel, no contest, but it’s an odd creation.
-It’s like a historical fiction about a Quaker farming community, except that the community exists inside a multi-generational colony ship many centuries into a journey to a possible habitable world in a distant solar system.
-Oh, and each chapter begins with poetry by Walt Whitman!… [more]
+This is my Favorite Science Fiction Novel, no contest, but it's an odd creation.
+It's like a historical fiction about a Quaker farming community, except that the community exists inside a multi-generational colony ship many centuries into a journey to a possible habitable world in a distant solar system.
+Oh, and each chapter begins with a quote from Walt Whitman.… [more]